35% increase in matches that resulted in a meeting

 Research Methods

-I pulled on different qualitative and quantitative sources to try to uncover why user engagement was so low.
+I drew from both qualitative and quantitative sources to try to uncover why user engagement was so low.

 Key Findings